 Having a cybersecurity preventative posture is paramount to your data security.
-If your business and/ or customer data is hacked you’ve just opened pandora’s box of lawsuits, loss of brand integrity, loss of customer trust, and many more concerning issues.
+If your business and/ or customer data is hacked you’ve just opened pandora’s box of lawsuits.So, the loss of brand integrity, loss of customer trust, and many more concerning issues.
 The dark web has become a cybersecurity nightmare so your cybersecurity readiness plan should include preventative measures to defend against the dark web and its minions.

 Because employees often have the same password for multiple services, such as network login, social media, online stores, and other services, the potential damage dramatically increases from a single compromised username and password.
 Hence, the importance of having a preventative strategy from the dark Web with the most effective cybersecurity solutions.